Problem

 Remove an SSID from Windows 7

-1. Go to Start > Control Panel > Network and Internet > Network and Sharing Center
+Start > Control Panel > Network and Internet > Network and Sharing Center

-3. Click the network from the list and choose Remove
+from the options on the left - Click the network from the list and choose

 Remove an SSID from Mac OS X

-1. Go to System Preferences > Network
+System Preferences > Network

-4. Click on the Advanced button
+button - Click on the

-5. Select the wireless network from the list and then click on the (-) button to remove it from the list
+button - Select the wireless network from the list and then click on the (

-7. Click the Apply button in the Networks
+button in the Networks

 My Device is Not Listed